CSIS-iLab/india-states/_analysis/states-update-april-12-2023.md

 is_analysis: true
 content_type: analysis
 title: 'States Update: April 12, 2023'
-date: 2023-04-05 04:00:00 +0000
+date: 2023-04-12 04:00:00 +0000
 tags: []
-excerpt: 'Goa announces a plan to do 100% renewables with the draft Goa State Energy Vision 2050; Kerala approves the Kerala Industrial & Commercial Policy 2023; Maharashtra, Himachal Pradesh, and Uttarakhand announce updated power tariffs for FY24; Odisha announces the Odisha Excise Policy 2023-24; and more. '
+excerpt: Telangana amends its Shops and Establishments Act to allow 24x7 business;
+  Gujarat announces a tariff hike for sourcing electricity through open access; Delhi announces the extension of its power subsidy scheme till April 2024; Chhattisgarh introduces the State Women Entrepreneurship Policy 2023-28; and more.
 states: []
 sectors: []
 subsectors: []